 Once students have registered and paid in full, their registration materials will be reviewed by the faculty leading the academy.
 As soon as a student has been approved, Lisa Schneider will send out an email notifying the student that he or she has been accepted to attend.

 A week or so before the Hiram Robotics Academy, students will receive via email a link to materials for the academy including:

 - Hiram Robotics Academy Schedule

 - Emergency Medical Form (must be signed by your parent or guardian in order to participate)

 - Directions to Hiram College

 - Campus Map

 Full payment must accompany registration to be considered for acceptance.
-A full refund will be issued for those students not accepted into the Hiram Robotics Academy.
-Students who choose to withdraw at least three weeks prior to the first day of the Academy will receive a 50% refund.
+A full refund will be issued for those students not accepted into the academy.
+Students who choose to withdraw at least three weeks prior to the first day of the academy will receive a 50% refund.
 No refunds will be made after that date.